ietf-wg-bpf/ebpf-docs/rst/elf.rst

 eBPF ELF Profile Specification, v0.1
 ====================================

-The Executable and Linking Format (ELF) is specified in Tool Interface Standard (TIS), "Executable and Linking Format (ELF) Specification, Version 1.2", May 1995, https://refspecs.linuxbase.org/elf/elf.pdf.
+The Executable and Linking Format (ELF) is specified in Chapter 4 of the "System V Application Binary Interface", June 2013, http://www.sco.com/developers/gabi/latest/contents.html.

 This document specifies version 0.1 of the eBPF profile for ELF files.